 Good literacy skills are essential to enable pupils to succeed in later life, and they provide the necessary tools for students to expand their thinking, increase their knowledge and effectively communicate with others.
 We hope this scheme will help embed reading as an enjoyable part of school and home life.

 As part of their involvement in ‘Eat.
 Sleep.
-Read.’, pupils will be asked to read at least three times per week at home, for 25 minutes per session, alongside reading time in registration and during English and Gateway lessons.
+Read.’, pupils will be asked to read at least three times per week at home, for 25 minutes per session, alongside reading time in registration and during English lessons.

 Following completion of each book, they will take a short quiz which helps assess their understanding of the key plot points in the story.
 They need to achieve over 85% in the quiz to pass.
 The results from these tests will be logged by the school to help teaching staff see how well pupils are progressing and identify any areas for improvement.